-Barriers to communication
+Barriers of communication

-Linguistic Speech patterns, accents or different languages may be used.
-Limited experience (health care concepts and procedures) Many people are getting health care coverage for the first time.
+Linguistic Speech patterns, accents, or different languages may be used.
+Limited experience (healthcare concepts and procedures) Many people are getting healthcare coverage for the first time.
 Cultural Each person brings their own cultural background and frame of reference to the conversation.
 Systematic Health systems have specialized vocabulary and jargon.

-Our personal culture includes what we find meaningful - beliefs, values, perceptions, assumptions and explanatory framework about reality.
+Our personal culture includes what we find meaningful - beliefs, values, perceptions, assumptions, and explanatory framework about reality.
 These are present in every communication.